inferno986return/python-pcep/Practice-Test.md

 C. `1 2 2`
 D. `1 2 1`

 This is another piece of devious PCEP code.
-The important thing to remember is the `1 1 2` and the key is to follow the variable as they are assigned from right to left.
+The important thing to remember is the `1 1 2` and the key is to follow the variable values as they are assigned from right to left.

 ### Question 12: What will be the output of the following snippet?